Tenants are Protected from Discrimination Based on Source of Income

 Treat you differently than any tenant who does not get benefits, just because you are now getting benefits.

-Starting September 30, 2018, it applies to all landlords as defined by the state Residential Landlord Tenant Act (RLTA).
-It does not apply in situations such as
+It applies to all landlords as defined by the state Residential Landlord Tenant Act (RLTA).
+It does not apply in situations such as:

 Farmworkers living in employer-provided housing